 Restaurants are literally everywhere in Oaxaca.
 Here’s the best of the best, including both Mexican joints and places to grab a European or American meal if it takes your fancy.

 - La Popular – they mean it when they say it’s popular.
 Especially on Friday and Saturday nights, this spot is packed out (mainly with foreigners).
-But they serve up the best guacomole, tlayudas, tacos, tostadas as well as agua del dia (which is kind of like flavoured water with a stronger flavour) and of course, Mexican beer.
+But they serve up the best guacomole, tlayudas, tacos, tostadas and agua del dia (which is kind of like flavoured water with a stronger flavour) and of course, Mexican beer.

-- Las Quince Letras – serving up homely Mexican food, Las Quince Letras is a great spot for a family atmosphere and some of the regions finest cuisine.
+- Las Quince Letras – serving up homely Mexican food, Las Quince Letras is a great spot for a family atmosphere and some incredible food.
 It is well known for its variety of moles and other authentic dishes.

 - Okasa – close to Parque el Llano, this is a great spot for lunch; they serve up a set menu and have good vegan options including soup, fried veggies, rice and beans.